Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Cyclic open-closed maps

 a compactified moduli space

-of maps into $M$ with source an arbitrary element $S$ of the moduli space \eqref{check1equivariant}, satisfying Floer's equation using the Floer datum chosen for the given $S$ as in \eqref{floerequationOC} with asymptotics and boundary conditions as in \eqref{floerequationocasymptotics} (with the usual modifications for wrapped Fukaya categories detailed in Remark \ref{wrappedFloerdatumOC}).
-The virtual dimension of every component of ${ }_1 \overline{\check{\mc{R}}}_{d+1}^1(y_{out}, \vec{x}) $ coincides (mod 2 or exactly depending on whether we are in a $\Z/2$ or $\Z$-graded setting) with
+of maps into $M$ with source an arbitrary element $S$ of the moduli space \eqref{check1equivariant}, satisfying Floer's equation using the Floer datum chosen for the given $S$ as in \eqref{floerequationOC} with asymptotics and boundary conditions as in \eqref{floerequationocasymptotics} (with the usual modifications in the Liouville case detailed in Remarks \ref{liouvilleFloerdatumOC} and \ref{wrappedFloerdatumOC}).
+The virtual dimension of every component of ${ }_1 \overline{\check{\mc{R}}}_{d}^1(y_{out}, \vec{x}) $ coincides (mod 2 or exactly depending on whether we are in a $\Z/2$ or $\Z$-graded setting) with

-\begin{prop} For generic choices of Floer data, the Gromov-Floer compactification of the components of virtual dimension $\leq 1$ of \eqref{BVcompactifiedspace1} are compact manifolds-with-boundary of expected dimension. \end{prop} For rigid elements $u$ of the moduli spaces \eqref{BVcompactifiedspace1}, the orientations \eqref{check1orientation}, and \cite{Abouzaid:2010kx}*{Lemma C.4} induce isomorphisms of orientation lines
+By Assumption \ref{mainassumption}, for generic choices of Floer data, the Gromov-Floer compactification of the components of virtual dimension $\leq 1$ of \eqref{BVcompactifiedspace1} are compact manifolds-with-boundary of expected dimension.
+For rigid elements $u$ of the moduli spaces \eqref{BVcompactifiedspace1}, the orientations \eqref{check1orientation}, and \cite{Abouzaid:2010kx}*{Lemma C.4} induce isomorphisms of orientation lines

 As usual ``counting rigid elements $u$,'' i.e., summing application of these isomorphisms over all $u$, defines the $|o_{y_{out}}|_\K$ component of an operation $\check{\oc}^1$, up to a sign twist which we specify below: